msubhrojyoti/ApiTest/README.md

   A couple of junior developers recently created a WebAPI `JuniorApi` that references `LegacyService`.
 They aren't very experienced and assume there is room for improvement.
 You are asked to supervise them.

-  They also contributed in writting a consumer class in `Refactoring.ApiConsumer` project.
+  They also contributed in writting a add adadad adadada adadad consumer class in `Refactoring.ApiConsumer` project.
 Pretending this project belongs to a greater system, you shall only focus on helping your colleague to improve `RegisterNewCandidateConsumer` class.

 ## Tasks